 India is also going ahead with other reciprocal measures it took after the diplomat's humiliation.
 US consular officials in all parts of India are to submit their identity cards by Monday.

-India, it is understood, will insist that the new identity cards for consular officials and diplomats have the same language which the US has for Indian diplomats posted in consulates in the US, making it
+India, it is understood, will insist that the new identity cards for consular officials and diplomats have the same language which the US has for Indian diplomats posted in consulates in the US, making it clear they will be liable to be arrested in case of contravention of Indian laws.

 It is interesting that the Americans are seeking more time, beyond the December 23 deadline, to submit details about embassy staff spouses teaching in the local American School.
 Indian officials believe it may be worth finding out if there are dependents of US officials who have the requisite work permits or have any fallen foul of Indian requirements.
 Issues of compliance with Indian tax requirements for dependents of non-diplomatic staff working in American schools may be exposed too.